legion-platform/legion/docs/source/comp_edi.rst

 Authentication and authorization
 --------------------------------

-:term:`EDI` analyzes incoming HTTP header named **TODO: MISSED** for JWT token, extracts client's scopes from this token and approves / declines incoming requests based on these (provided in JWT) scopes.
+:term:`EDI` analyzes incoming HTTP headers for JWT token, extracts client's scopes from this token and approves / declines incoming requests based on these (provided in JWT) scopes.

 Details of realization